 Approval of this Handbook

 The Cooperative Education Student Handbook for the Lindner College of Business was established and is maintained by the Dean’s office.
-This handbook is based on policies developed by the College of Cooperative Education and Professional Studies and adapted for use by Lindner Career Services and Lindner Undergraduate Programs Office.
+This handbook is based on policies developed by the College of Cooperative Education and Professional Studies and adapted for use by Lindner Career Services and Lindner Student Services.

 Approved by: